Josue-Hidalgo/AA-Sudoku-Solver/README.md

 - j.hidalgo.5@estudiantec.cr // a.jimenez.10@estudiantec.cr

 # Description #
-- This program will display a GTK - Glade GUI with a Magic Square that the user will build with help of the algorithm of his choose.
+- This program will display a GTK - Glade GUI with a Sudoku game.